Krustkalni Nature Reserve: Geology and soils

-The soils of the Krustkalni Nature Reserve are diverse.
-In the northern part of the protected area podzol soils predominate, and in the rest of the territory - and very small areas are occupied by gleysol and rendzina soils.
-Among peat soils the types inherent in fen predominate.
-Somewhere in the soil sections are found charcoal - a reminder that in ancient times on these lands often raged forest fires and used slash-and-burn agriculture.
+The soils of the reserve are diverse.
+In the northern part of the protected area podzol soils predominate, in the rest of the territory peaty podzol, and very small areas are occupied by gleysol and rendzina soils.
+Among peat soils, the types inherent in fens predominate.
+Charcoal is found in some of the soil sections, an indicator of forest fires and slash-and-burn agriculture that occurred in ancient times.

 Flora

-In the biocoenosis of the reserve 604 taxa of plants of both species and subspecies level were found, including 23 species ferns, 12 species gymnosperms and 569 angiosperms.
-The flora of the Krustkalni Nature Reserve is dominated by members of the families Asteraceae, Poaceae, Cyperaceae, Fabaceae and Rosaceae.
-Orchidaceae family is also well represented with 17 species.
+The reserve's ecosystem hosts 604 taxa of plants including 23 species of ferns, 12 species of gymnosperms and 569 angiosperms.
+The flora of the reserve is dominated by members of the families Asteraceae, Poaceae, Cyperaceae, Fabaceae and Rosaceae.
+The Orchidaceae family is also well represented by 17 species.